Jokeren/Notes/Concurrent/Non-blocking Patricia Tries with Replace Operations.md

-#Non-blocking Patricia Tries with Replace Operations
+# Non-blocking Patricia Tries with Replace Operations

-##Source
+## Source

-ICDCS '13 Proceedings of the 2013 IEEE 33rd International Conference on Distributed Computing Systems
+ICDCS'13 Proceedings of the 2013 IEEE 33rd International Conference on Distributed Computing Systems

 http://dl.acm.org/citation.cfm?id=2549695.2549733&coll=DL&dl=GUIDE&CFID=558601920&CFTOKEN=46023158

-##Problem
+## Problem

 Non-blocking Patricia Tries is widely used in practice, thus allowing it support concurrent access is very essential.

-##Motivation
+## Motivation

 1. Patricia trie is a simple unbalanced tree.
 2. Though the Patricia trie unbalanced, its height is bounded without balancing.
 3. The implementation renders good performance under both uniform and non-uniform environment.
 4. The `replace` operation is very interesting, which modifies two parts of the trie in a single operation.

-##Solution
+## Solution

 This work extends the original solution discussed in Ellen's paper(see 2010 PODC, nonblocking BST, we would revisit its proof in the future).
 Further, it transform the update scheme in a more uniform way to make it more applicable.